mdnahas/mdnahas.github.io/doc/NahasTutorialModule.lagda.md

 I was able to use the automatic solver, "C-c C-a".

-Definition of "not" for types
+Definition of "not" for types.

 ```agda